EladBeber/CTFlearn-Writeups/Forensics/README.md

 # Hey everybody ,
-## In this folder you can find solutions for CTFs from the wbsite https://ctflearn.com/problems under catgroy - **Forensics**
+## In this folder you can find solutions for CTFs.
+all are from the website https://ctflearn.com/problems under the catgroy - **Forensics**